The Best Time to Go Whale Watching in Madeira: Season, Time and Chances

 Disclosure: This post may include affiliate links.
 If you decide to click through and make a qualifying purchase, I will receive a small commission at no extra cost to you – thanks for your support.

-Best Season For Whale Watching in Madeira
+What is the Best Season For Whale Watching in Madeira?

 The best months to go whale watching in Madeira are April to September.
 During this period, resident and migratory species are present.